yotkes/RentPlace/README.md

 - For running the **client** side - in terminal go to **client** folder of the project, run **"npm install"** , then run **"npm start"**.

 ## On a personal note
 We worked very hard on this project, and tried to think about different features (big or small) that can make it better in terms of UX/UI and crowdsourcing.
 Most of them we also implemented, but some were left out due to the deadline.
-Our biggest challenge was to deal with the asynchronous nature of working with this framework (and the reason why our code might be a bit different than the best practices (: ).
+Our biggest challenge was to deal with the asynchronous nature of working with this framework (and the reason why our code might be a bit different than the best practices).
 We learned a lot, and hope that you could also appreciate the hard work here.
-Thank you
+Thank you :)

 ## Main Features
 ### Registration and login